Plasmodium Vivax i Exosomes (PVREX)

 Carmen Fernández Becerra

-Hernando A del Portillo, ICREA Research Professor, and Carmen Fernandez-Becerra, Assistant Research Professor and the Plasmodium vivax and Exosome Research Group (PVREX) joined the IGTP in November 2015 through a collaborative agreement between the Barcelona Institute for Global health (ISGlobal) and the IGTP.
+The research group is co-led by two principal investigators; Hernando A del Portillo, ICREA Research Professor, and Carmen Fernandez-Becerra, Assistant Research Professor and the Plasmodium vivax and Exosome Research Group (PVREX).
+They joined the IGTP in November 2015 through a collaborative agreement between the Barcelona Institute for Global health (ISGlobal) and the IGTP.

 The group brings their expertise in malaria and exosome research with a very strong motivation to produce translational impact.
 The group uses a series of molecular and cellular biology technologies combined with immunoepidemiological studies in endemic regions of vivax malaria (i) to study the biology of the parasite, (ii) to unveil mechanistic insights into anaemia and splenomegaly, and (iii) to discover new antigens for vaccinations.
 In addition, the group is pioneering the use of reticulocyte-derived exosomes as a new vaccine and platform against malaria.
 To this end, Dr. del Portillo has co-founded INNOVEX THERAPEUTICS SL, the first Spanish Spin-off devoted to the use of exosomes as new therapeutic agents and diagnostic tools.
 It is important to note that the Spin-off is presently located at IGTP.